ANALYZE – Analytics Platforms

 Power BI

-There are three types of Power BI platforms you can choose from: Power BI Desktop, Power BI Service, and Power BI Mobile.
+You can choose from three types of Power BI platforms: Power BI Desktop, Power BI Service, and Power BI Mobile.
 You can deploy the software locally or through the cloud.

 A remarkable feature of Power BI is its attractive visualization.
 The software gives life to your data by translating them into detailed and vivid dashboards.
-You can choose from simple to complex visualizations or you can make your own.
+You can choose from simple to complex visualizations or make your own.

 Click here to see our full Power BI review.